machine mastery

 • Not a replacement for WDT

-Best practice: Use WDT first, then distribution tool, then tamp.
+Best practice: Use WDT first to break clumps, then distribution tool for level surface, then tamp.

 Proper Tamping Technique